Srikar-V675/syncwise/setup.md

 > **NOTE:** Make sure you get all pre-commit tests passed after you commit, if not then make the changes and use `git add .` to add the modified files again and commit it.
 Refer to the below commit for succesful and failed pre-commits.
 > ![succesful](image.png)
 > ![failed](image-1.png)

+React Part:

+1. Install Node.js and npm
+Ensure Node.js and npm are installed.
+Verify with:
+'node -v'
+'npm -v'

+Install Axios to interact with the Django API:
+'npm install axios'

+library is used to handle Cross-Origin Resource Sharing (CORS) in Django applications 'pip install django-cors-headers'

+2. Navigate to your project directory and create a React app
+3. Run the following to start the React app:

+'npm start'

+    'The app will be available at http://localhost:3000.'
+    'The src/ folder contains the main React code.
+Modify src/App.js for your needs.'